rstuven/rmutt.js/docs/API.md

   result.compiled(function (err, result1) {
   });
   result.compiled(function (err, result2) {
-    // depending on the chances, result2.generated is different than result1.generated });
+    // depending on the chances, result2.expanded is different than result1.expanded });
 });
 ```

 <a name="transpile" />
 ## rmutt.transpile(grammar[, options], callback)
-Generates a string containing JavaScript code that can be saved in a file and later loaded using `require` to obtain a [`generator`](#generator) function.
+Generates a string containing JavaScript code that can be saved in a file and later loaded using `require` to obtain a [`expander`](#expander) function.

 ### callback
 A function with the following arguments: